-This Latin American Diet Pyramid illustrates how to eat the healthy and traditional Latin American Diet.
-It is an educational guide that promotes a diet of richly ﬂavorful, aﬀordable, and easy-to-prepare foods, and reﬂects the great range of culinary traditions, foods, and ﬂavors of this vast area.
-Variations of the Latin American diet have traditionally existed in the parts of Latin America where maize (corn), potatoes, peanuts, and beans are grown, including modern-day Mexico, and the other countries in Central and South America.
+The Latin American Diet promotes richly ﬂavorful, aﬀordable, and easy-to-prepare foods, and reﬂects the great range of culinary traditions, foods, and ﬂavors of this vast area.
+Variations have traditionally existed in the parts of Latin America where maize (corn), potatoes, peanuts, and beans are grown, including modern-day Mexico, and the other countries in Central and South America.
 This eating pattern is a blend of the broad traditional diets of four major cultures: the indigenous people (Aztecs, Incas, Mayans, and other Native Americans), the Spanish, Portuguese, and continental Africans.
 Starting at the base of the pyramid, you’ll ﬁnd:

 Foods & Flavors of the Latin American Diet